 These include drum sounds that have been recorded from real drums.

 There are a total of 169 different voices here which are available across a range of snares, kicks, toms, cymbals, high hats and more.
 The drum pads have been designed for maximum sensitivity and durability.
 The sensitivity can also be changed to your liking.

 The set up is versatile enough to ensure you’ll always be comfortable while playing, the iPad controller makes changing sounds and programs easy, and this truly is a comprehensive and ‘complete’ electric drum kit experience.

 The best bit?
 This also comes with headphones included!
 A good set of drumming headphones is an absolute must!

 Alesis Forge Kit | Eight-Piece Electronic Drum Set

 This is another very ‘full’ electronic drum kit by Alesis experience that provides a wide range of different pads and options for creating a range of multi-layered tracks.

-You get 11” dual zone snare and three single zone toms giving a range of expression options.
-Each pad has a very comfortable and responsive feel, and the kick pad tower with drum pedal is the first we’ve seen on this list allowing you to get the full experience and the most impressive cognitive benefits (using all your limbs like this is one of the true benefits of learning to play the drums).
+You get 11” dual-zone snare and three single-zone toms giving a range of expression options.
+Each pad has a very comfortable and responsive feel, and the kick pad tower with drum pedal is the first we’ve seen on this list that allows you to get the full experience and the most impressive cognitive benefits (using all your limbs like this is one of the true benefits of learning to play the drums).